lefeck/nms-automatic-deployment/README.md

 # nms-automatic-deployment

-This is an NGINX Management Suite installation and deployment tool that gets applications up and running quickly, efficiently, and reliably, solving problems such as the difficulty of installing and deploying our services offline.
+This is an NGINX Management Suite offline installation and deployment tool that gets applications up and running quickly, efficiently, and reliably, solving problems such as the difficulty of installing and deploying our services offline.

 ## Requirements